 Alternatively, you can also select Manage Alerts > Labels & Notifications > Notification Target to define the log information you'd like to be included.

-For Pattern Detection alerts, use labels to identify the logs in your notifications.
+For Log Pattern Detection Rules, use labels to identify the logs in your notifications.
 You can create a new label, or use an existing one by searching for labels, filtering by severity, or sorting them alphabetically.

 Create New Email Recipients